Vineetsahoo/Stock-Animation-Graph/README.md

 - View these files to see expected results before running your own data
 - Console output shows loading status: `[SUCCESS]` or `[ERROR]` for each company

-## 📝 License
+## License

 This project is open source and available under the MIT License.

-## 🤝 Contributing
+## Contributing

-Feel free to fork this project and submit pull requests for improvements or bug fixes.
+You can fix this project and submit pull requests for improvements or bug fixes.

-## 📧 Contact
+## Contact

 For questions or suggestions, please open an issue in the repository.